vishrutay/ATAS/README.md

 # ATAS
 A pipeline for automatic detection of silent pauses in speech

-The figure below depicts audio data from a reading sample in the open-source FluencyBank dataset recorded from a participant.
+The figure below depicts audio data from a reading sample in the open source FluencyBank dataset recorded from a participant.

 ![image](https://github.com/user-attachments/assets/95824fbf-192a-43f0-af08-750b298eaf84)